SulakshanSiva/SulakshanSiva/README.md

 I am an aspiring Software Engineer currently majoring in Computer Science at The University of Guelph.

-I am currently seeking a 2023 Summer Coop Internship.
+I am currently seeking a 2023 Fall Coop Internship.
 You can contact me at sulakshansivak@gmail.com

 You can find my <b>Resume</b> below!